Title: Harry’s Soulmate

 “Excellent, five points to Gryffindor.
 Lord Potter, name the seven magical and three semi-magical metals.”

 “There are four natural magical metals: mithril, eridium, titanium, and adamantite.
-Silver, gold, and platinum can be made to be genuinely magical if they are wrought with goblin magic.”
+Silver, gold, and platinum can be made to be genuinely magical if they are wrought with dverger magic.”
 Harry set aside his quill as he spoke.
-“Goblin wrought brass, bronze, and steel are semi-magical.”
+“Dverger-wrought brass, bronze, and steel are semi-magical.”

 “Very good, five points to Gryffindor.
 Other than portkeys, what other purposes do magical metals have, Miss Parkinson?”